Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 Rate of Stays per 100,000

 Population-based rates are presented for inpatient stay trends overall and by age, sex, community-level income, and hospitalization type.
-Rates are not reported by expected payer because payer-specific population denominators are not consistently available for payers in a way that is consistent with how payers are recorded in administrative data.
+Rates are not reported by expected payer because currently there is no data source for national population insurance estimates that align with HCUP's definition of expected primary payer.
 The rate of stays includes the HCUP number of stays in the numerator and the U.S. resident population in the denominator (with a multiplier of 100,000).
 For age, sex, and community-level income, the denominator is consistently defined with the numerator (i.e., rates for females use HCUP counts and population counts specific to females).
 For hospitalization type, the denominator represents the total U.S. resident population.
-Population data are obtained from Claritas, a vendor that compiles and adds value to data from the U.S. Census Bureau.
+Population data are obtained from Claritas, a vendor that produces population estimates and projections based on data from the U.S. Census Bureau.
 Claritas estimates intercensal annual household and demographic statistics for geographic areas.
 Because of the transition from ICD-9-CM to ICD-10-CM/PCS on October 1, 2015, the 2015 rate of stays per 100,000 population for the hospitalization type characteristic is based on the first three quarters of 2015 data (Q1-3) only.

 The NIS includes information on total hospital charges for an inpatient stay.
 Charges represent the amount a hospital billed for the entire hospital stay, excluding professional (physician) fees.
 Total hospital charges are converted to costs using HCUP Cost-to-Charge Ratios (CCRs) based on hospital accounting reports from the Centers for Medicare & Medicaid Services (CMS).
 Costs reflect the actual expenses incurred in the production of hospital services, such as wages, supplies, and utility costs.
 For each hospital in the NIS, a hospital-wide cost-to-charge ratio is used.
 The average cost per stay is calculated using discharges with nonmissing total costs.
 Costs are not imputed if total charges are not reported on the discharge record.
 Costs are only reported from 2000 forward because HCUP Cost-to-Charge Ratios are unavailable prior to 2000.